Tian1996NL/Intermittent_forecasting/README.md

 References:
 De Haan, D.(2021).
 A repository with both industrial and simulated datasets on spare part demand forecasting, with the intention of benchmarking them.
 Retrieved from https://github.com/danieldehaan96/spdf

 Nguyen, K.(2023).
 Forecasting the demands of spare parts, using 7 different methods on 8 data sets (industrial and simulated).
-Retrieved from https://github.com/KhueNguyenTK/Spare- Part-Demand-Forecasting
+Retrieved from https://github.com/KhueNguyenTK/Spare-Part-Demand-Forecasting